rancilio-pid/clevercoffee/README.md

 1. After this is configured correctly, you should configure the PID values for inner-zone and outer-zone.
    - tbd

+# How to use a simple LED as brewReady signal
+- The easiest way is to use arduino GPIO15.
+For this to work you have to connect a resistor and in parallel another resistor with the led in series.
+This has to be connected between GPIO Pin 15 and GROUND.
+- Technical decription can be found here https://www.forward.com.au/pfod/ESP8266/GPIOpins/index.html
+- The configure in config.h:
+  - #define BREW_READY_LED 1
+  - #define BREW_READY_DETECTION 0.2  (or any other value)

 # Changelog
+- 2.0.1_beta3:
+  - Pre-Infusion Values are now in seconds (previously milliseconds).
+    !!
+ATTENTION: Therefore you HAVE to change following values via blynk: brewtime, preinfusion, preinfusionpause !!
+  - Reduce overhead of preinfusion functionality by having it run just every 50ms (and not every ms).
+  - Add support for custom emergency text in display when temp >120 degree. (see EMERGENCY_TEXT in config.h.SAMPLE)
+  - Emergency temperature threshold can now be set by variable emergency_temperature.
+  - RemoteDebug inactivity time increased from 10min to 30min.
+  - Add missing line-break in brew() debug logging.
 - 2.0.1_beta2:
   - Better Installation Guide
   - Fix brew() function